Techshubh99/CryptoTracker/README.md

 Cryptocurrency Website. --> Landing Page (Homepage). --> Search functionaly.
 (Search input and list of all) --> Detail Screen, Show some sort of Price, History chart or something like that.

---> We will be hosting this.
-(Github Pages, Netlify / Heroku).

 --> HTML / CSS / JS.

 --> CryptoView.